NevermindNilas/TheAnimeScripter/README.md

 In no particular order:
 - Provide a bundled version with all of the dependencies.
 - Add Rife NCNN Vulkan.
-- Create a scriptUI for After Effects.
+- Find a workaround for running after effects as an admin
+- Finish RealESRGAN
 - Add Pytorch segmentation
 - Maybe add TRT.